nshah1729/JAVAji/README.md

-# JAVAji
-These are my Solved Java Programs
+#These are my Solved Java Programs